There are a few unique characteristics to shipping container home construction when compared to more traditional construction techniques.

 Here’s one of the best-rated kits, but note that you’ll need several of these to provide complete wall/ceiling/floor coverage (and in most cases, we’d recommend at least 2 inches of foam).

 It’s best to call around to local contractors and get an estimate, then compare that to what the DIY option would cost.
-The more you have to do, the less economical the DIY option becomes.
+The more insulating you have to do (and thus the more containers that your project has), the less economical the DIY option becomes compared to hiring a professional.

 One of the most common tools you will use throughout your build is something to cut metal.